Bari Brahmana

-administrative headquarters of Bari Brahmana Tehsil in Samba district in union territory of Jammu and Kashmir, India it is among the largest industrial and manufacturing centres of the region, located along NH-44 and known as the gateway of Vaishno Devi Yatra the fast-developing city offers modern facilities, Shree Aum Hospital, and Pahalwan Food Mall.
+Bari Brahmana is a city, tehsil in Samba district just 24km from Samba city and 13km from Jammu City in union territory of Jammu and Kashmir, India it has a largest industrial and manufacturing centres in the Jammu and Kashmir, located along NH-44, known as the Gateway of Vaishno Devi Yatra.
 The name Bari Brahmana comes from two Dogri words Bari, meaning “open ground” or “garden” and Brahmana, referring to the Brahmin Community.
 Hence, the name means “the garden of Brahmins.”
 In addition to this industrial importance, the city has cultural and religious significance, with the Local Raghunath Temple being distinct from the Raghunath temple in Jammu.
 The area has also developed educationally, with several reputed schools and improving civic infrastructure and one reputed hospital under the Bari Brahmana Municipal Committee.